eslint-community/eslint-plugin-security/docs/regular-expression-dos-and-node.md

 Additionally, OWASP has a [list of regular expressions](https://www.owasp.org/index.php/OWASP_Validation_Regex_Repository) for common validations that might be useful to you.

-As part of our ongoing effort to increase the overall security of the Node.js ecosystem, we have conducted automated analysis of every module on npm.
-We did identify 56 unique vulnerable regular expressions and over 120 modules containing vulnerable regular expressions.
+As part of our ongoing effort to increase the overall security of the Node.js ecosystem, we have conducted automated analyses of every module on NPM.
+We identified 56 unique vulnerable regular expressions and over 120 modules containing vulnerable regular expressions.
 Considering that there are now over 100k modules, the results were not alarming.
-We're working closely with the maintainers of each module to get the issues resolved, once that's done, advisories will be published to the [npm Security advisories](https://www.npmjs.com/advisories) site.
+We're working closely with the maintainers of each module to get the issues resolved.
+Once that's done, advisories will be published to the [NPM security advisories](https://www.npmjs.com/advisories) site.